You should know what information about you we collect and how we use it.

+We review our use of your information regularly.
 In doing so, we may change what we collect, how we keep it and what we will do with it.

 As a result, we will need to change this policy from time to time to keep it accurate and up to date.

-If we change this policy, we will tell you about it here.
+If we change this policy, we will endeavour to tell you about it.
 That way you can check to see if you are happy with our policy, before proceeding any further.
-Entering the website will constitute your acceptance, whether or not you choose to review these changes.
+Please look out for notices from us.

 We are a public limited company incorporated in England and Wales.
 Our registered company number is 358949 and our registered address can be found in the ‘Contact us’ section.

-We are registered with the UK Information Commissioner’s Office under the Data Protection Act 1998.
-Our registration number is Z5225696.
-The Information Commissioner's Office make the registered details of all data controllers available publicly.
+They make the registered details of all data controllers such as us and Kiddicare available publicly.
 You can access them here.

-If you want any further information about our use of your information, our websites in general or have any other privacy questions relating to us, we’d be happy to help you.
-Our contact details are set out here.
+If you want any further information about our use of your information, our websites or mobile apps or have any other privacy questions relating to us, we’d be happy to help you.

 Happy and safe browsing!